10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 ### Internationalization

-All text strings in a project should be internationalized using core localization functions.
-Even if the project does not currently dictate a need for translatable strings, this practice ensures translation-readiness should a future need arise.
+Do not internationalize a project if it does not currently dictate a need for translatable strings.
+Premature optimization in this context won't give you any benefit, it will just spend server resources on doing redundant translations and will make templates less readable.
+Even if the project declares a need for translatable strings in the future, it will require making lots of decisions and doing lots of other changes to make the project multilingual.
+So, there will be enough time to update the project to use core localization functions.

 WordPress provides a myriad of [localization functionality](https://codex.wordpress.org/I18n_for_WordPress_Developers).
 Engineers should familiarize themselves with features such as [pluralization](https://codex.wordpress.org/I18n_for_WordPress_Developers#Plurals) and [disambiguation](https://codex.wordpress.org/I18n_for_WordPress_Developers#Disambiguation_by_context) so translations are flexible and translators have the information they need to work accurately.